Home » EYE on the UN » UN 101 » UN Authority Figures

 UN Authority Figures

-U.N.
-General Assembly Vice-President: China
+UN General Assembly Vice-President: China

 Mission of the General Assembly:

-"The General Assembly shall initiate studies and make recommendations for the purpose of:
+"13.
+The General Assembly shall initiate studies and make recommendations for the purpose of:

-a. promoting international co-operation in the political field and encouraging the progressive development of international law and its codification; b. promoting international co-operation in the economic, social, cultural, educational, and health fields, and assisting in the realization of human rights and fundamental freedoms for all without distinction as to race, sex, language, or religion." ("UN Charter")
+b. promoting international co-operation in the economic, social, cultural, educational, and health fields, and assisting in the realization of human rights and fundamental freedoms for all without distinction as to race, sex, language, or religion." ("UN Charter")

-Term of office: 2012-2013
+Term of office: Permanent

 China's Record on "the realization of human rights and fundamental freedoms for all without distinction as to race, sex, language, or religion":